matek50939/Flappy-Bird/README.md

 This is the git to my flappy bird game in python.
 Use space to jump and r to restart.
 Be careful not to bump in a pillar.
-Have fun!
+To play go to the itch.io link or just access it from here. https://matek50939.itch.io/flappy-bird Have fun!